productboardlabs/envdoctor/Readme.md

 }
 ```

-> static `description` filed could be also an function to get the same arguments as the check itself.
+> static `description` field could be also an function to get the same arguments as the check itself.
 Could be convenient for generic checks.
 (Check the `testPort.js` implementation in `/example`)

 As you can see, if the function returns string, it means the check failed and the string is used as reason.
 To pass the check please return undefined, or boolean / true.

+## Implementation of your own configuration

+Configuration is basically JSON object which defines the rules.
+Check the `envdoctor-config-essentials` implementation for example.